 - Best results and accomplishments you achieved in your career

-- Types of projects you were responsible for
+- Types of projects you were responsible for their implementation

 To take this a step further, you’ll: